tumic0/QtPBFImagePlugin/README.md

 conversion utility.

 ### HiDPI
-The plugin supports vector scaling using QImageReader's *setScaledSize()* method, so when used like in the following example:
+The plugin supports vector scaling using the *QImageReader::setScaledSize()* method, so when used like in the following example:
 ```cpp
 QImage img;
 QImageReader reader(file, QByteArray::number(zoom));